 The Prix Ganay has also often proved to be a triumphant step on the road to glory taken by future winners of the Prix de l'Arc de Triomphe, since its founding in 1920.
 The Ganay-Arc double has been pulled off by nine horses: Ksar (1922), Massine (1924), Biribi (1927), Djebel (1942), Tantième (1951), Exbury (1963), Rheingold (1973), Allez France (1974), Subotica (1992) and Dylan Thomas (2007).
 Two other horses also came agonisingly close to joining that distinguished list, with Ganay winners Cadum (1925) and Sagace (1985) only dropping to second in the Arc after a steward’s enquiry.
 Bago also wrapped up a double of sorts by winning the Ganay in 2005 to go with his 2004 win as a 3-year-old in the Arc.

 Throughout its history the number of foreign runners competing in the Prix Ganay has been relatively low.
-Visiting horses have only recorded six wins thus far: Mill Reef (1972), Rheingold (1973), Pelder (1995), Golden Snake (2001), Dylan Thomas (2007) and Duke of Marmalade (2008).
+Visiting horses have only recorded seven wins thus far: Mill Reef (1972), Rheingold (1973), Pelder (1995), Golden Snake (2001), Dylan Thomas (2007), Duke of Marmalade (2008) and German visitor Pastorius (2013).
 Back in 2003, the noted English horse Falbrav had to make do with finishing in the frame.

 The record of six victories is held by Marcel Boussac: Goyescas (1933), Goya (1939, 1940), Djebel (1942), Goyama (1948) and Nirgal (1949).

 Next on the list are:

 4 François Dupré: Tantième (1951), Tanerko (1957, 1958) and Relko (1964).